Habiba-Eldababy/Parallel-CDM/Documentation/ParallelCDM_Documentation.md

 - Element connectivity
 - Imposed Dirichlet boundary conditions

-The parameter file contains several hyperparameters of the problem, and they are presented in detail below (see Section “VII.
+The parameter file contains several hyperparameters of the problem, and they are presented in detail below (see Section “VI.
 Details of parameter files”). **The parameter file must reference the associated mesh file.** This occurs at the last line of the parameter file, which links to the appropriate mesh file.

 To facilitate the user’s understanding of the model files, we provide in the **"Test Problems"** folder the files for 4 sample cases: **Symmetric Single Notch Tension (SSNT)** with Coarse, Intermediate and Fine mesh resolution (following [5]), and a **Direct Tension Test** (Double‐notch) following Peerlings et al. [6].
 The user should create files that follow the structure of these benchmarks.